 The Raman Research Institute, the IIHS, faculty from Yale University and the Yale-NUS College, and the Claremont Colleges, co-sponsored a meeting on January 2014 on the “Future of Liberal Arts Education in India” at the campuses of the Raman Research Institute, and the Indian Institute for Human Settlements, in Bangalore, India.
 The meeting brought together some of the most dynamic and imaginative leaders of higher education in India, the US and beyond.
-The web site for the meeting is at the link: http://www.astro.pomona.edu/blog/mohra/.
+Below are some excerpts from our meeting website.

 The attendees included the founding Vice Chancellors, Directors and Presidents of emerging new institutions in India, including the Ashoka University, Azim Premji University, Indian Institute of Human Settlements, the O.P.
 Jindal Global University and Shiv Nadar University and the leader of the Krishnamurti Foundation.
 Leaders from the new Yale-NUS College, Pomona College President David Oxtoby and Claremont McKenna College President Hiram Chodosh also attended, accompanied by a team from the Claremont Colleges.
 The Yale University Director of the South Asian Studies Council, Dr. K. Sivaramakrishna, led a delegation from Yale representing humanities, physics, and social sciences.
 Chancellors from two University of California campuses, Pradeep Khosla from UC San Diego, and George Blumenthal from UC Santa Cruz, attended and provided their perspectives.
 At the meeting, the gathered leaders from the US and India engaged in discussions to answer specific questions about higher education and its role in helping solve India’s societal problems, and developed plans to work toward future collaborations and partnerships to develop new models of undergraduate education in the US and India.